After the Storm

 During World War 2 neutrality did not save Ireland’s mercantile marine from suffering heavy casualties during the Battle of the Atlantic.
-Of the 800 men who served in the Irish merchant fleet during World War 2.
-136 of them died in 16 ships that were lost.
-In addition to these fatalities a further 14 fishermen were killed aboard two trawlers.
+Of the 800 men who served in the Irish merchant fleet during World War 2, 136 men died in 16 ships that were lost.
+In addition to these fatalities, a further 14 fishermen were killed aboard two trawlers.
 58

 By the end of World War 2, it is estimated that 32,248 of the 185,000 seamen who served in the British Merchant Navy had lost their lives.
-Of the approximately 800,000 officers and men serving in the Royal Navy by the end of the war, 50,787 are recorded to have perished 57.
+And, as we have read, many of these brave souls were Irishmen, including sailors from County Mayo.
+Of the approximately 800,000 officers and men serving in the Royal Navy by the end of the war, 50,787 are recorded to have perished, including many Mayo volunteers.
+57

 Today, only the war graves located in coastal cemeteries along Ireland’s western shores recall the tragedies of the Battle of the Atlantic, the longest battle of World War 2.